Salem’s Best Halloween Events 2016

 $60, select Fridays and Saturdays, 7 p.m, Hawthorne Hotel, 18 Washington Square W., Salem, 978-744-4080, or Finz Restaurant, 76 Wharf St., Salem, 978-744-8485, haunteddinnertheater.com.

 Bridget Bishop was Salem’s first convicted witch, her sentence later leading to mass hysteria, hearings, and executions.
 Ask yourself: Would you convict her?
 You’ll be the jury in this recreation of Bishop’s 1692 witch trial.
 Hear historical testimonies, cross-examine witnesses, and decide for yourself if Bridget Bishop truly is a witch.
 The choice might be harder than you thought.

 $12, October 1-31, Old Town Hall, 32 Derby Sq., Salem, cryinnocentsalem.com.

 Salem Witches’ Halloween Ball

 Ever wonder how a witch celebrates Halloween?
 This Halloween, find out by joining the spellcasters at Salem’s annual Witches’ Ball.
 Join the Dragon Ritual Drummers in a drum circle paying homage to the holiday, as well as a magic circle led by Salem witches.
 Pick your potion at the ball’s cash bar, and look into your future with a psychic reading.
 If you’re not one for hocus pocus, DJ Addam—goth-club DJ extraordinaire—will be spinning all night.
-This year’s theme is “The Dance of The Tarot”—and there’s a costume contest, with prizes for the outfits that best portrays a card from the deck.
+This year’s theme is “Over the Rainbow”—and there’s a costume contest, with prizes for the outfits that best portrays characters from the magical world of Oz.